 - LED Camping Lantern With 2 Detachable Flashlights

 These are miscellaneous items that are important to have, they’re not optional extras so make sure you include them.

 The Top Item In Each Essential Category

-- First Aid Kit (lightweight with a small bag, but comprehensive)
+- First Aid Kit (lightweight in a small bag, but comprehensive)

-- Survival Food Bars (don’t EVER depend on finding or trapping food, prep for it!)
+- Survival Food Bars (don’t depend on finding or trapping food, prep for it!)

 - Paracord (get certified Mil-spec 550lb C-5040H Type III, learn why and how here)